In this post, you will learn about nordic walking for seniors. Read on to find out why Nordic walking might be the best exercise for seniors!

 Never heard of Nordic walking?
 That’s alright, many have not.
-If you have never heard of Nordic walking, it’s a funny looking sport that looks like skiers forgot their skis and just stuck with the poles.
+If you have never heard of Nordic walking, it’s a funny-looking sport that looks like skiers forgot their skis and just stuck with the poles.

 It doesn’t require a rocket scientist to realize skiing is so much more effective because you use your whole body to move around while skiing.
-In contrast, you only use your leg muscles while walking, jogging or running.
+In contrast, you only use your leg muscles while walking, jogging, or running.

 Since then Nordic walking has been extensively studied for its incredible potential as a form of exercise to improve physical endurance.
 Nordic walking is also commonly used by cross-country skiers to train during the summer months.

-What is Nordic walking
+What is Nordic Walking

 Nordic walking, also known as pole walking or Nordic pole walking is a form of exercise or sport where you use poles that resemble ski poles to make walking, jogging or running more effective.

-You see, normally when you walk you barely use your arms, chest and the large muscles of the upper back.
+You see, normally when you walk you barely use your arms, chest, and the large muscles of the upper back.
 Sure, they are used to maintaining balance but that’s about it.

 When you use poles in your hands to provide additional power to each step, you are actually activating all the large muscles of the upper body.

 When you do Nordic walking for an extended time, the metabolic effect on improving endurance is up to 20 percent greater than from simply walking.
 This is how much the activation of the upper body musculature matters to the overall health effects.

 Typically, forest and park trails offer a bit rougher and softer terrain which is optimal for pole walking as the poles typically have pointed heads that can be bit rough on tarmac or concrete.

 There are rubber stud poles that can be used in an urban environment but we encourage you to go for a walk in the nature.
 Nordic walking is also great for long hikes as well because using your whole body improves endurance and the poles help to support your upper body if you are carrying a heavy back bag.

 One of the key benefits of pole walking is that it takes some of the strain of from the joints of the legs.
 This means it’s a great option for overweight people or people with knee issues for example.

-Nordic walking has been shown to improve both bone density and muscular strength, the signs of sarcopenia or age related loss of muscle mass.
+Nordic walking has been shown to improve both bone density and muscular strength.
+The signs of sarcopenia, or age-related loss of muscle mass.

 The overall muscle activation in Nordic walking is much greater than in regular walking.
 Nordic walking requires you to use your arms to assist your gate.
-This also requires you to activate your core musculature more so you are actually activating most of the muscles in your body as you are using your legs for walking as well.
+This also requires you to activate your core musculature more.
+So you are actually activating most of the muscles in your body as you are using your legs for walking as well.